DaemonForge/DayZ-ReduceVehicleDamage/README.md

-    "mindmg": 1350,        //Minimum Damage vehicles would have to take to received damage "subtractmindmg": 1,       //1 Enabled/0 Disabled If enabled it will subtract the minimum damage from the total damage "nodmgifoff": 0   // 1 Enabled/0 Disabled If enabled the Vehicle will not take damage if the Vehicle is off }
+    "mindmg": 1350,        //Minimum Damage vehicles would have to take to received damage "subtractmindmg": 1,       //1 Enabled/0 Disabled If enabled it will subtract the minimum damage from the total damage "nodmgifoff": 0   // 1 Enabled/0 Disabled If enabled the Vehicle will not take damage if the Vehicle is off "helidmgModifier": 0.7,   //Damage Modifier for Helis
+    "helimindmg": 1300,       //Minimum Damage Helis would have to take to received damage "debugLogs": 0 // 1 Enabled/0 Disabled This is for debugging the mod, I'd highly recommend disabling this always }
 ```